 A caveat: Google Street View can be outdated, so it’s possible you could be looking at old news.
 The house you’re interested in might have been newly renovated, but you wouldn’t know that if the remodel happened after Google was there.
 “My house is an example of this,” says Ed Brancheau, a San Diego, CA, search-engine expert with Goozleology.
 “If you search for my address, you’ll see photos of a house with no landscaping instead of the beautiful house we renovated.”

 The last thing anyone wants is to find out their dream home is located near a former meth lab or directly under a busy flight path.
 These aren’t just concerns for comfort; in unfortunate (and rare) cases, homes can be health hazards.
-When house hunting, be sure to search for whether or not that Los Angeles home for sale is in a safe area.
+When house hunting, be sure to search for whether or not the home is in a safe area.
 The U.S. Drug Enforcement Administration maintains a database of homes that have been identified as drug labs, and some of these properties require intensive, expensive cleanup before they can be healthfully inhabited.
 Radon and industrial and airport zones are also pretty easily discoverable with a Google search and, in most states, via disclosures that most sellers will provide.
 (Some people find living near an airport or other noisy zone impacts their sleep, even if there is no chemical concern.)

-4. Get valuable details about the HOA
+5. Get details on the HOA situation

 When you buy a home that is part of a homeowners’ association (HOA), you should receive the bylaws in advance of your purchase.
 But if you dig a little deeper by Googling the association’s name, you could find out that your new HOA is one of a surprisingly large number of HOAs that have been reviewed online.
 Grab your popcorn, because you’ll most likely find a variety of rants (and raves) about the subdivision, complex managers, neighbors, and amenities.

-5. Scope out the neighborhood’s potential growth
+6. Scope out potential growth